Broadband is an indispensable service for most households in Northern Ireland, and fortunately, most residents have their pick of provider and speed.

 Other providers operating in Northern Ireland include mobile networks EE

-’s fixed-line broadband operations, NOW TV’s NOW Broadband
+’s fixed-line broadband operations, and NOW Broadband

-Finding Northern Ireland Broadband Deals
+Finding broadband in Northern Ireland

-To find the best broadband deal for your home, whether it’s in Derry or rural County Fermanagh, plug your postcode into our search engine and run a broadband comparison.
+To find the best internet package for your home, whether it’s in Derry or rural County Fermanagh, plug your postcode into our search engine and run a broadband comparison.
 Our site will return a list of the providers and tariffs available for your specific property.
 You can then sort the results by price, to find the cheapest deal, or order them to find the fastest, if speed is more important to you.
 Check out bundling options too, to get your TV from the same provider, usually with a discount.